 “Baptism takes away original sin, all personal sins and all punishment due to sin.
 It makes the baptized person a participant in the divine life of the Trinity through sanctifying grace, the grace of justification which incorporates one into Christ and into His Church.” (from the Compendium of the Catechism of the Catholic Church #263)

 Holy Baptism is the gateway of God’s grace to the soul.
 The Church instructs parents to baptize their children soon after birth so that they may benefit from having God’s own divine life dwelling within them.

-PLEASE NOTE: You must be registered and actively attending Mass in the parish for at least three months before scheduling a Baptism.
+PLEASE NOTE: You must be registered and actively attending Mass in the parish for at least six months before scheduling a Baptism.
 To schedule a Baptism, please call the parish office at 843-216-0039.